TeresaEL/TeresaEL/README.md

 ### Hi, I'm Lily 👋
 - 🔭 &nbsp; I am a Junior student from  <br>
 - 👯 &nbsp; I’m looking to collaborate on  anything.
 I love tinkering and making honest mistakes.<br>
-- 😄 &nbsp; I enjoy what I am doing and expect myself to be an experienced full stack software engineer and data scientist.<br>
+- 😄 &nbsp; I enjoy what I am doing and expect myself to be a full stack software engineer and data scientist.<br>
 - 🌱 &nbsp; There are some free resource that may help if you would like to start in computer science or data science industry.<br>
   - [Algorithms (Princeton University)](https://www.coursera.org/learn/algorithms-part1)
   - [Data Structure (UC Berkeley)](https://sp21.datastructur.es/)